Ahmed-Abdullah-S/ahmed-portfolio/README.md

 # Ahmed Portfolio

-A modern portfolio website built with Express, React, Vite, and PostgreSQL.
+A modern portfolio website built with Next.js 15, React 19, and PostgreSQL.

 ## Features